gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 simple plague.
 Saints and Pilots, on some days I would trade touch and taste alike for a simple plague.

-Unless...
-Ishad.
+Unless…  Ishad.
 My Swallow.
 He killed one, some years gone.
 That was how he came to stay in Coriandel, was it not?
 Or did I misremember?

 I frowned.
 Magicians have tried since time to make a spell of perfect memory.